kkrmno/imgrb/README.md

 # imgrb
 Pure Ruby library for reading and writing png and apng (animated png).
 Current API may change (not stable).

+Example usage below.
+See also the wiki for additional examples: https://github.com/kkrmno/imgrb/wiki
 ## Description
 This library has full support for reading and writing png and animated png (apng) files.
 There is also limited support for bmp-files (24-bit color).
 In the future, gif support may be added.
 Additionally, there is some support for manipulating image data (e.g. pixel-wise adding/subtracting/multiplying/dividing of images, manipulating specific channels, etc.).